Now settling real USDC on Base mainnet

 Fraud-proof advertising for the agent economy.

 Google AdWords for an economy of AI agents — where identity is free, Sybils are trivial, and click fraud is made structurally impossible rather than merely detectable.
+Advertisers now pay the exchange in real USDC on Base, verified on-chain.

 VALID ENGAGEMENT Signed click staked identity Reputation gate anchor-rooted, un-buyable Signed conversion real product action Settle CLICK-FARM ATTACK Sybil click volume Nothing to drain — settlement never fires.